SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 To simplify the complexity of patient management, categories are grouped and modeled to address their specific needs:
  - MIU/Other:
-    - Treated as First Come First Serve (FCFS) for low-acuity cases.
+    - Treated as Token Number Based in the MIU/Other and GP services.
-    - Simplified queue for predicting wait times and optimizing resource allocation (eg. triage nurses, rooms)
+    - Simplified queue for predicting wait times and optimizing resource allocation (eg. triage nurses, rooms).
-    - Goal: Minimize the wait times for minor injuries, avoiding bottlenecks
+    - Goal: Minimize the wait times for for low-acuity cases, avoiding bottlenecks
  - ED (Emergency Department):
     - Modeled as Priority Queuing System for high-acuity cases.
     - Cases with priority: